cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

         file.writePixels (dataWindow.max.y - dataWindow.min.y + 1);
     }

-The code above is similar to that in `Writing an RGBA Image File <#Writing an RGBA Image File>`__ on page
-`4 <#Writing an RGBA Image File>`__, where the whole image was stored in the file.
-Two things are different, however: When the *RgbaOutputFile* object is created, the data window and the display window are explicitly specified rather than being derived from the image's width and height.
-The number of scan lines stored in the file by *writePixels()* is equal to the height of the data window instead of the height of the whole image.
-Since we are using the default *INCREASING_Y* direction for storing the scan lines in the file, *writePixels()* starts at the top of the data window, at y coordinate *dataWindow.min.y*, and proceeds toward the bottom, at y coordinate *dataWindow.max.y*.
+The code above is similar to that in _`Writing an RGBA Image File`, where the whole image was stored in the file.
+Two things are different, however: When the ``RgbaOutputFile`` object is created, the data window and the display window are explicitly specified rather than being derived from the image's width and height.
+The number of scan lines stored in the file by ``writePixels()`` is equal to the height of the data window instead of the height of the whole image.
+Since we are using the default ``INCREASING_Y`` direction for storing the scan lines in the file, ``writePixels()`` starts at the top of the data window, at y coordinate ``dataWindow.min.y``, and proceeds toward the bottom, at y coordinate ``dataWindow.max.y``.

 Even though we are storing only part of the image in the file, the frame buffer is still large enough to hold the whole image.
 In order to save memory, a smaller frame buffer could have been allocated, just big enough to hold the contents of the data window.
-Assuming that the pixels were still stored in contiguous scan lines, with the *pixels* pointer pointing to the pixel at the upper left corner of the data window, at coordinates *(dataWindow.min.x, dataWindow.min.y)*, the arguments to the *setFrameBuffer()* call would have to be to be changed as follows:
+Assuming that the pixels were still stored in contiguous scan lines, with the ``pixels`` pointer pointing to the pixel at the upper left corner of the data window, at coordinates ``(dataWindow.min.x, dataWindow.min.y)``, the arguments to the ``setFrameBuffer()`` call would have to be to be changed as follows:

 .. code-block::
+   :linenos:

     int dwWidth = dataWindow.max.x - dataWindow.min.x + 1;